abdulapopoola/Stream/api/documentation.md

 ```
 <a name="remove"></a>
 ## remove(n) ⇒ <code>[Stream](#Stream)</code>
-Removes the first n elements of a stream.
+Removes the first `n` elements of a stream.
+Returns an empty stream
+  if `n` is greater than the stream's length.

 **Kind**: global function
 **Returns**: <code>[Stream](#Stream)</code> - The new stream with elements starting an